mikewojnowicz/acc/steps/2-unit-tests.md

 ## III.
 Writing your own tests

-This section is stolen from [catinabox](https://github.com/keeppythonweird/catinabox)
+This section was stolen from [catinabox](https://github.com/keeppythonweird/catinabox) and then slightly modified.

 ![catinabox](../pics/catinabox.png)